 G. Matthew Fricke

-I am a Research Associate Professor of Computer Science at the University of New Mexico, where I study computation in complex decentralised systems like supercomputing clusters, robot swarms, social insects, and immune systems.
-I also have an interest the ethics of artificial systems and complexity measures as biosignatures.
+Photo of Matthew Fricke I am a Research Associate Professor of Computer Science at the University of New Mexico, where I study computation in complex decentralised systems like supercomputing clusters, robot swarms, social insects, and immune systems.
+I also have an interest in the ethics of artificial systems and complexity measures as biosignatures.
+The robotics and computational biology research is funded by the Moses Biological Computation Lab.
 Through the Center for Advanced Research Computing I collaborate with scientists from a variety of disciplines to scale up their computations to supercomputers.
 I enjoy teaching whenever I can and mentoring students.

 Office Schedule